 So here are the five books that I believe will have a greater impact on your success as a startup leader than any others I’ve read.

-The One Thing: The Surprising Simple Truth Behind Extraordinary Results
+: The Surprising Simple Truth Behind Extraordinary Results

 This book has completely changed my work life (and much of my personal life).
 It has had a more immediate and profound impact on my ability to accelerate our progress than any other.
 Here are just a few reasons why: